 In one of the first appellate cases to examine the meaning of the home rule amendments, Acme Dairy Company v.
 Astoria, 12 the Oregon Supreme Court affirmed local government authority in the face of a challenge to an amendment to Astoria's charter.
 In 1906, the Astoria city council passed an ordinance that prescribed the method of using the initiative and referendum process to amend the city's charter.
 Later that year, the council referred to the voters an amendment to a provision of the city charter that set a limit on special assessments.
 Following that amendment, the council passed an ordinance to repair a city street.
 The ordinance also imposed a special assessment on the benefitted property owners, including the plaintiff.
 The plaintiff argued that the new assessment exceeded the previous limit in the original city charter and the city council lacked authority to refer charter amendments to the voters.
 The Supreme Court disagreed.
-Importantly, the court recognized that prior to 1906, all charter amendments were made by the state Legislature through special legislation.13 The passage of Article XI, section 2, and Article IV, section 1(5), however, revealed that the voters intended "to vest an incorporated city or town with authority to provide the manner of exercising the initiative and referendum powers as to amendments of a charter[.]"14 Thus, the Astoria council had the authority to seek charter amendments via referendum.
+Importantly, the court recognized that prior to 1906, all charter amendments were made by the state Legislature through special legislation.
+The passage of Article XI, Section 2, and Article IV, Section 1(5), however, revealed that the voters intended "to vest an incorporated city or town with authority to provide the manner of exercising the initiative and referendum powers as to amendments of a charter[.]"
+Thus, the Astoria council had the authority to seek charter amendments via referendum.

 Two years after Acme Dairy, the Supreme Court decided another case that touched on the nature of local government authority.
 In Straw v.
-Harris,15 the Oregon Legislature enacted a statute that incorporated the Port of Coos Bay as a new municipality.
+Harris, the Legislature enacted a statute that incorporated a new municipality called the Port of Coos Bay.
 After the port was formed, the plaintiff challenged the constitutionality of the state law that established the port.
-Of interest here, the plaintiff argued that the legislative enactment violated Article XI, section 2, because it amounted to a "special law" and because it indirectly amended the municipal charters of the cities within the new port district.
+Of interest here, the plaintiff argued that the legislative enactment violated Article XI, Section 2, because it amounted to a "special law" and because it indirectly amended the municipal charters of the cities within the new port district.
 The Supreme Court rejected both arguments.
 First, the court explained the difference between a general and a special law.
 A general law "is one by which all persons or localities complying with its provisions may be entitled to exercise powers, rights, and privileges conferred."
-By contrast, a special law "is one conferring upon certain individuals or
+By contrast, a special law "is one conferring upon certain individuals or citizens of a certain locality rights and powers or liabilities not granted or imposed upon others